Leigh and Penshurst walk

-The lane bends to the left round a large pond.
+- The lane bends to the left round a large pond.
 In a further 50m keep ahead on an unsurfaced track past some derelict farm buildings, briefly reversing the outward route of the Alternative Walk.

-You now follow this potentially muddy track (the old coach road) all the way down to Penshurst, with occasional views over the Eden Valley on your left and a huge array of polytunnels behind the line of trees on your right.
-After a long descent the driveway from Salmans Farms joins from the right and you cross the River Eden.
+- You now follow this potentially muddy track (the old coach road) all the way down to Penshurst, with occasional views over the Eden Valley on your left and a huge array of polytunnels behind the line of trees on your right.
+After a long descent the driveway from Salmans Farms joins from the right and you cross the River Eden on a brick bridge.

 In a further 500m you reach the B2176, with Penshurst Place visible in the grounds ahead.
 Turn right onto the road to enter the village.
 In 150m you come to the Fir Tree House tearoom on your right, the first of several possible tea places.
-The walk route continues round to the left at the road junction in the centre of the village, where the Leicester Arms Hotel is on your right (the Porcupine Pantry is 600m further on, in the next section).
+The walk route continues round to the left at the road junction in the centre of the village, where the Leicester Arms Hotel is on your right.

 The remainder of the walk is essentially the same as Walk 1–19.

-Continue on the EVW for a further 700m, then cross back over the river and take the footpath heading north towards Leigh.
+- Continue on the EVW for a further 700m, then cross back over the river and take the footpath heading north towards Leigh.
 Go around the village green and turn left onto the B2027.
-At the Fleur-de-lis pub turn left into Lower Green for the station.
+At the Fleur De Lis pub turn left into Lower Green for the station.

-- On the far side go through a wide gap in the hedge and continue along the left-hand side of the next field, aiming for a broad track which you can see going over an embankment up ahead.
-Leave the field through a kissing gate to join this track, which takes you through a tunnel under the railway.
+- On the far side go through a wide gap in the hedge and continue along the left-hand side of the next field, aiming for a broad track which you can see going over the embankment ahead.
+Leave the field through a kissing gate to join this track, which takes you through a short tunnel under the Redhill–Tonbridge railway line?.

-Turn left off the lane onto a footpath heading towards Wat Stock, but in the hollow turn left to join the Eden Valley Walk further along.
+- Turn left off the lane onto a footpath heading towards Wat Stock, but in the hollow turn left to join the Eden Valley Walk further along.
 Follow this bridleway eastwards, eventually crossing the River Eden into Penshurst.
 Turn right onto the B2176 to enter the village.

-In 150m you pass the Fir Tree House tearoom on your right (which is usually closed at lunchtime).
+- In 150m you pass the Fir Tree House tearoom on your right (which is usually closed at lunchtime).
 Keep left at the road junction in the centre of the village to come to the suggested lunch stop on your right, the Leicester Arms Hotel.

-Head east out of the village and go along the access road to Penshurst Place, signposted as the Eden Valley Walk (EVW).
+- Head east out of the village and go along the access road to Penshurst Place, signposted as the Eden Valley Walk (EVW).
 Continue on a private road towards Well Place Farm, which you skirt by taking a footpath up a field to its left.
 Leave the EVW and head north for almost 1 km, then turn right and go along a tree-lined avenue and across a field to a minor road.
 Turn left and follow the road down to the station.

 The final 1½ km is the same as the start of Walk 1–15 (in reverse).

-If you want some refreshment before the journey back the Fleur-de-lis pub is 225m further along the road, where it meets the B2027.
+- If you want some refreshment before the journey back the Fleur De Lis pub is 225m further along the road, where it meets the B2027.

-» Last updated: May 1, 2018
+» Last updated: October 14, 2020